RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 **Example of Compiling a COBOL Program with Errors**

-You can introduce some Compiler errors into one of the programs to see how the Compiler handles them:
+You can introduce some Compiler errors into one of the programs to see how the Compiler handles them.

 1. In the **Application Explorer** view, double-click **ZBNKPRT1.cbl**.
 2. Scroll down the program a few pages to the start of the Procedure Division around line 224.